docsforodds/docs/readme.md

 After the wait if you still have problem to see  try  to run a second command.

+The first time you start the application run the following command.

      docker-compose -f jekyll/docker-compose.yml run jekyll  jekyll build --watch

 ## Deploy